 The setting we will look at here is your blog “title” and “tag line”.
 It is located under Settings > General.
 Once you’re on the General Settings page, you can give your blog any title you want.
 You can also give your blog a tagline, which can be a short description of the blog.

 When you change the Blog title and tag line, they will show up at the top of your site.
 Depending on what theme you use, the title and tag lines will show up in various places.
 In the case of some themes, they might not show up at all depending on whether they allow custom configurations.
 We won’t worry about that for now.
 If you use the default theme (currently “Twenty Thirteen”), the blog title and tag line are both in the center-left of what’s called the header of the site.

 There are more settings on the General Settings page, such as setting the administrative email account, time zone, date format, etc. Change those to whatever is appropriate for your site and geographical location.

 When it comes to WordPress, customizing the look of your site is simple and straightforward.
-When you install WordPress, the default (or pre-set) theme is called Twenty Fourteen (as of WordPress version 3.8).
-It is a very customizable theme.
-For example, while the default install doesn’t include a header, you have the option of adding one of your own images.
-You can also easily modify the colors of the different fonts and backgrounds used in the theme.
+When you install WordPress, the default (or pre-set) theme is called Twenty Twenty-One (as of WordPress version 5.6).
+It is a very customizable theme that is built for the block editor.
+You can read more about WordPress version 5.6 in the Field Guide.
+You can read more about theme Twenty Twenty-One on the WordPress page about this theme.

-In addition to Twenty Fourteen, you’ll have other themes available to you.
+In addition to Twenty Twenty-One, you’ll have other themes available to you.
 (What themes you have depends upon if you did a default WordPress installation, or if you installed a special package.)
-If Twenty Fourteen doesn’t meet your needs, you can activate another theme on your site or install a completely new one.
+If Twenty Twenty-One doesn’t meet your needs, you can activate another theme on your site or install a completely new one.

 Start at your site’s Dashboard.